robertopsouto/cuda_training/2_atomics_reductions_warp/README.md

 ## 2 - Create a Different Reduction (Besides Sum)

-For this exercise, you are given a fully functional sum-reduction code, similar to the code used for exercise 1 above, except that we will use the 2-stage reduction method without an atomic finish.
+For this Assignment, you are given a fully functional sum-reduction code, similar to the code used for exercise 1 above, except that we will use the 2-stage reduction method without an atomic finish.
 You can compile and run it as-is to see how it works.
 Your task is to modify it (*only the kernel*) so that it creates a proper max-finding reduction.
 That means the kernel should report the maximum value in the data set rather than the sum of the data set.
 You are expected to use a similar parallel-sweep-reduction technique.

 ```
 $ nvcc -o max_reduction max_reduction.cu